stat545ubc-2023/collaborative-group11/README.md

   * Click "Version Control"
   * Click "Git"
   * Paste the Repository URL for the code you would like to run into the "Repository URL" box
-    * For example, the URL for our repository is https://github.com/stat545ubc-2023/collaborative-group11
+    * For example, here is the [Link for Our GitHub Repository](https://github.com/stat545ubc-2023/collaborative-group11)
   * Click "Create Project"
   * Under the "Files" tab you can select whichever file of code you would like to run
     * For example you can select the "TEAMWORK.md" file